ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 Originally, we started investigating solutions to scan your infrastructure as code and cloud environment.
 We thought we'd look at a handful of tools, evaluate them and select a clear winner.

-We quickly discovered there are quite some interesting tools out their, some that are free and some that cost you a lot of money, and some not only do cloud, but can do much more.
+We quickly discovered there are quite some interesting tools out there.
+Some that are free and some that cost you a lot of money, some that are free and some that cost you a lot of money, and some not only do cloud, but can do much more.